BleedingXiko/GhostHub/README.md

 ## ⚠️ Known Issues

 - **Video Loading**: Very large video files may take a moment to buffer before playing smoothly.
+- **Password Field**: Setting a password does not visually update the input field to reflect that a password has been set, but the password is still active and enforced.
+- **Security Concern - Sync Bypass**: Using the sync feature currently bypasses password protection.
+This is a major security concern if you intend to use passwords.

 ## 💬 Final Notes